gbdev/gbdev.github.io/website/guides/sgb_border.md

 # Adding a custom SGB border

-This document was written to aid developers of DMG compatible homebrew with adding Super Game Boy borders.
+This document aims to help developers of DMG-compatible homebrew with adding Super Game Boy borders.

 We will see how to: